 The Company has no material commitments for capital expenditures.
 While there are no major renovations being planned at the moment, the Company annually allocates a certain percentage of revenues for capital expenditures to ensure regular upkeep and improvement of the Properties.
 These will be funded through cash from operations.
-These capital expenditures are being capitalized.
+Major expenditures incurred to prolong the life or improve the efficiency of an asset shall be capitalized.